 SWOT is an acronym for Strengths, Weaknesses, Opportunities, and Threats.
 It's a powerful method to analyse various aspects of your business from your marketing plans to your customer experience, and more.

-A SWOT analysis helps you:
+A SWOT marketing analysis helps you:

 - Build on Strengths